The Sir Peter O'Sullevan Award Lunch

 The perpetual bronze in the shape of Peter’s own racing binoculars, sculpted by Janie Beardsall, is awarded for a lifetime’s contribution to the sport.
 It already bears the names of some of the most renowned and respected people in horseracing.

-The 2023 Award was presented to Nicky Henderson OBE.
+The 2024 Award was presented to John Francome MBE, by the 2023 Award Winner Nicky Henderson OBE.

-The 2024 Lunch will again be held at the Dorchester on Thursday 28th November 2024.
+The 2025 Award Lunch will again be held at the Dorchester on Thursday 27th November 2025.

 Recipients of the Award